MooGPT/devilish/README.md

 Simple voice of the Devilish the MooVoice.
 # Feature ✨
-- Text-to-speech (TTS)
+- Text-to-Speech (TTS)
-- Username and personal
+- Username and Personal
-- Message chat
+- Message Chat
+- Group Chat
-- And see more...
+- More...